Ida E. Lewis: Career

 In 1979, Lewis joined the faculty of Columbia University's Graduate School of Journalism.
 During the 1980s she worked as a political consultant and press agent; her clients included Ross Perot, Abraham Hirschfeld and Adam Clayton Powell IV.
-In 1998 Lewis became editor-in-chief of the NAACP's The Crisis magazine, the first woman to hold the post.
+In 1998 Lewis became editor-in-chief of the NAACP's The Crisis magazine.

 She was an adjunct professor of journalism at Boston University College of Communication and was a member of the Dean's Executive Advisory Board, the Alumni Council, and the College of Communication's National Alumni Committee.
 She established the Ida E. Lewis Scholarship Fund to support minority students in journalism.

 Awards and recognition

 Lewis received the Award for Excellence in Journalism from the Association for the Study of African American Life and History, and the Woman of Distinction Award from Kingsborough Community College at the City University of New York.